Surface links which are coverings over the standard torus: Knot Groups and Link Groups

 \\

-It is known that if the center of a $\mu$-component 2-link group with $\mu>1$ is non-trivial, then the center must be a torsion group (Corollary 2 of Chapter 3 in \cite{Hillman}).
+A {\it 2-link} is a surface link whose components are homeomorphic to 2-spheres.
+It is known \cite[Chapter 3, Corollary 2]{Hillman} that if the center of a $\mu$-component 2-link group with $\mu>1$ is non-trivial, then the center must be a torsion group.
 Hence we have a corollary.